stefart/dncs-lab/README.md

 ## Interfaces-IP List

-List of all the the links in the network and the IP Address and subnet mask of the interface of the given starting device
+List of all the the links in the network and the IP Address and subnet mask bits of the interface of the device

 | Link   | Interface | IP   |
 | -------- | --------- | ----------------- |